yassineDevox/angular-essentials/README.md

 ## Getting Started

 The repo contains 3 folders :
-* Contains all lessons of the course
+* Lessons : contains all lessons of the course
-* contains all lessons's exercices
+* Exercices : contains all lessons's exercices
 * Create the solutions folder where you will put all the solutions of the exercices

 ```